llenkows/PBCFinalProject-WeatherApp/README.md

 ## Features

-- Basic Weather Functionality with Wind Speed, Temperature, Real Feel
+- Basic Weather Functionality with Wind Speed, Temperature, Real Feel, and UV Index
 - Recommendations based on the current weather
 - 5-day and hourly forecasts